Are you ready to enjoy your perfect Halal Hen Do?

-Halal Hen Do’s – Is this integration of the eastern and western trends eventually going to supersede the traditional henna ceremonies?
-Our Features Writer explores further…..
+Eastern and western trends eventually go hand in hand in Britain, especially if your getting married in the UK.
+Are you going to supersede the traditional henna ceremonies?
+Our Features Writer explores further…

 During the past decade we have seen a huge demand for the halal industry, in travel; in food; in culture, so that now this booming trend is challenging our creative spirits. ere has been a slow transition from the original henna ceremony, preparing the bride for her wedding day in a somewhat smaller, fun- lled celebration, which could be called a western henna ceremony.
 Is the ritual of dancing round with henna plates eventually going to fade out, or is the bridal shower an addition taken from western culture and here to stay, alongside the traditional mehndi ceremonies?

 It is exciting to witness this quirky innovation, although a bit scary as we may lose out on the ancient traditional rituals altogether in the future.
 Along with the traditional generation of our grandmothers and aunties fading out, there is the upcoming millennial generation taking charge, with their Pintrest inspired ideas. is part of Muslim wedding culture is de nitely evolving very fast. ere is change happening for sure; is this for better or for worse?

 Moving on to the halal hen do: What does it basically consist of ?
 When you think of a hen do, usually it’s a load